-"Dr. Liddon has been ordered immediately "abroad by his physicians for a lengthened "period.
-He is ordered to abstain from preaching and literary work, and to take perfect rest."-Nov.
+"DR. LIDDON.-We are informed that "Canon Liddon has been ordered immediately "abroad by his physicians for a lengthened "period.
+He is ordered to abstain from "preaching and literary work, and to take "perfect rest."-Nov.
 25th, 1885.

 It will, I think, be found that those whose physical characteristics are Sanguine, Bilious, or Lymphatic, free from Nervous characteristics, seldom suffer from nervousness, and that the predisposition is greater or less as nervous characteristics are many or few.